PpProf. Peptide

 BerberineMetformin

-TypeNatural plant alkaloid (supplement)Prescription biguanide medication
+TypeNatural plant alkaloid (supplement)Prescription biguanide (the chemical class metformin belongs to) medication

 FDA StatusDietary supplement — no FDA approvalFDA-approved for type 2 diabetes since 1994